Posted by Silver Surfer on January 15, 2003

 : Q: "Would you name your dog [word removed in order to comply with Google's Publisher Policy] and

 : A: I don't have a dog but if I had I might call him [word removed in order to comply with Google's Publisher Policy], why not?
 I might also call him Rover, or Clinton, or Blair or even Margaret - if he was gay.
 After all it's a dog we're talking about here.

 : Perhaps we have a case of temporary amnesia here from our near 70-year old fan of Stan Lee comic book characters - after all, his evacuation was a long long time ago, and he's apparently no spring chicken.
 Probably very easy for him to forget at one point that he had a dog with such a name.

 Hey, I've read what I said on that link and it was a telling exchange, did you like it?
-I've not had a dog since I returned to London in 1945 and 'nigger' wasn't really my dog; he belonged to the people I was lodged with but I spent loads of time with him and always think of him as mine albeit when I returned to my parents home the dog stayed with his real owners.
+I've not had a dog since I returned to London in 1945 and '[word removed in order to comply with Google's Publisher Policy]' wasn't really my dog; he belonged to the people I was lodged with but I spent loads of time with him and always think of him as mine albeit when I returned to my parents home the dog stayed with his real owners.
 I realise that America had a terrible time with slavery and the bigotry and discrimination outlived even the oldest survivors of the civil war, which they thought had settled the matter - it was well into the 1960s before different races could attend the same schools and drink in the same bars.
 Oh, and by the way, if you want to have a go at me make it a worthy effort and not the cheap schoolboy jibes about age etc. I may be getting on a bit, but I suspect my mind is 'as sharp as a knife' and 'as fit as a butchers dog' - where did those phrase originate I wonder?